ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

     Google->>Browser: 3.
 Returns ID token with nonce Browser->>Server: 4.
 Send ID token
     Server->>Store: 5.
 Verify stored nonce<br/>matches token nonce
 ```

+### CSRF Protection

+Cross-Site Request Forgery (CSRF) protection forms our first line of defense against unauthorized requests.
+During the initial authentication request, we generate a unique CSRF token and store it in two places: our session store and the state parameter sent to Google.
+When Google redirects back to our application, we verify that these tokens match, ensuring the request originates from our legitimate authentication flow.

+For example, if an attacker attempts to forge an authentication request:

+1. They cannot access our CSRF cookie due to browser security restrictions
+2. Any attempt to modify the state parameter will fail validation
+3. Requests from malicious sites won't include our secure cookie

+### Nonce Validation

+The nonce (Number used ONCE) mechanism provides cryptographic verification of our authentication flow.
+We generate a unique nonce for each authentication attempt, which Google includes in the signed ID token.
+This process ensures that:

 ```mermaid
 sequenceDiagram